top of page

 The preferred communication protocol depends on the specific application requirements, such as range, data throughput, power consumption and condition monitoring strategy.
 For Predictive Maintenance strategies, full spectral analysis is required which means collecting larger data packets for analytics.
 For lower speed applications, acoustic data is very important.

-For these reasons, we consider LTE provides the optimal balance between data packet size transmission, excellent penetration through most obstacles and the widest communication coverage.
-Other protocols, other than Wi-Fi, will only really provide threshold alerts, i.e. peak vibration or high temperature.
+For these reasons, we consider LTE provides a good balance between data packet size transmission, excellent penetration through most obstacles and the widest communication coverage.
+Other protocols, other than Wi-Fi, typically provide threshold alerts, i.e. peak vibration or high temperature.

 10.)
 How do Wireless Vibration Sensors satisfy the primary consideration in Vibration Analysis?